tomato-ops/devops-lab/README.md

 1) Use TerraForm to provision Security Groups, EC2 instance
 2) Use Terraform to provision EKS
 3) Use Ansible to configure EC2 instance with GitLab
+4) Set up Git-Runners
+5) Make smoke tests
-4) stuff and then eventually more stuff
+6) stuff and then eventually more stuff